 201 Grant Avenue | La Junta, CO

-Opens 4 PM Dailey - Tours Available
+Opens 4 PM Thursday to Sunday - Tours Available

 The historic Rourke Opera House was originally built in 1912 as a playhouse, later renamed Rourke Theatre it had 768 seats.
 It was purchased in 1939 by the Fox Intermountain Theaters Inc. chain and converted to a movie theater renamed Fox Theater with 800 seats.
 The movie house remained open until the mid-1980’s, when it closed for renovations which included the sad, but inevitable, twinning of the theater with seating for 159 and 96.

 It is now owned and operated by a private family and provides first-run movies daily.

 11 E 3rd Street | La Junta, CO 81050

 La Junta (Spanish for “the junction”) rests at the intersection of the Santa Fe Trail with the Arkansas River.
 The town developed near Bent’s Fort, a fur trading post of the 19th century.

 27994 US-50 | La Junta, CO

 You know you've walked into a local gem when everyone stares at you as you enter.
 This place is golden!
 It's your typical breakfast diner with a simple menu.
 Choose from booths, tables or even the classic breakfast bar to sit.
 Plenty of street parking outside.
 The week day morning is filled with locals enjoying their daily gossip and a cup of joe.
 Staff is friendly, warm, and quick to fill up your mug.

 Time to get back on the road (Hwy 50) and travel just 22 minutes to Las Animas.
 Find the Las Animas Cemetery south of the town on County Road 10.75 by turning south off of Hwy 50 at the historic Bent County Courthouse.